nuxeo/doc.nuxeo.com-content/src/userdoc/marketplace-add-ons/nuxeo-drive/nuxeo-drive-1x.md

     *   On Windows, Nuxeo Drive is started from **Start** > **Programs** > **Nuxeo Drive**.
     *   On Mac OS X, Nuxeo Drive is in the Applications directory.
         {{#> callout type='note' }}
         When you double click on the icon, a security message appears.
 To bypass it, you can modify your security settings or click right on Nuxeo Drive application and click on **Open** .
         ![]({{file name='Screen Shot 2014-11-04 at 11.36.38.png'}} ?w=350,h=196,border=true)
         {{/callout}}
     *   On Linux, press Alt+F2 then enter `ndrive`.The Nuxeo Drive icon ![]({{file name='drive_unsynced.png'}}) is displayed:

-    *   In the top menu bar on Mac OS X,
+      - In the top menu bar on Mac OS X,
-    *   in the system tray on Windows.
+      - in the system tray on Windows,
-    *   In the system tray on Linux desktops (except Unity).An authentication window pops up.
+      - in the system tray on Linux desktops (except Unity).
+    An authentication window pops up.
     ![]({{file name='drive-local-authentication.png'}} ?w=300,h=282,border=true)
 2. Type the path where you want your Nuxeo Drive folder to be created.
 3. Type the URL of your Nuxeo application, with the `/nuxeo/` suffix ( [`http://www.mynuxeoapp.com/nuxeo`](http://www.mynuxeoapp.com/nuxeo) for instance), your username and your password.